Gouvernathor/layeredimage2/README.rst

     The ``variant`` property is however forbidden on attributes inside groups that already have a variant, and possibly on attributes that are in any group (I'll have to make that decision eventually).

+    It is also forbidden in attributes that are given an explicit displayable (because in that case the variant is pointless).

 - ``if_any``, ``if_all`` and ``if_not`` (communally the ``if_`` properties) are very handy.

   However, a combination of these properties only covers conditionals which can be expressed as ``any(...) and all(...) and not any(...)``.